Follow us on social media for daily Scripture comments and more at MeWe, Facebook or YouTube.

 Popular "End Times" teaching of today makes the purpose of Israel to be God's special people for time and eternity.
 Although it may be unintentional, Jesus Christ is often placed behind the Jews in the purposes of God.
 Israel becomes the center of all the work of God.
 One Bible teacher has said:

 Is that what God intended?
-Bible students know that Jesus Christ comes behind no one, and any doctrine which would attempt to steal His glory is highly suspect.
+Bible students know that Jesus Christ comes behind no one, and any doctrine attempting to steal His glory is highly suspect.
 Tragically, many so-called experts on Bible prophecy place Jesus Christ behind the nation of Israel in God's purposes.

 And He is the head of the body, the church.
 He is the beginning, the firstborn from the dead, that in everything He might be preeminent.
 Col. 1:18, ESV